 4. Give yourself a break.
 Moving to another country is stressful, exciting, and logistics-heavy on many levels.
 Housesitting provides a chance to catch your breath, live in a comfortable home and cuddle lovely pets.
 Plus, you can enjoy everyday amenities (like Netflix!) that you may not have established yet.
 Back in my semi-furnished flat, I’m still pinching myself.
 Yet, I am looking forward to a two-night repeat housesitting respite in Óbidos, an hour from here, where I can unplug from the myriad details of establishing a new home.

 5. Meet other expats.
 While you will likely meet a lot of expats online, nothing beats personal interactions and shared experiences.
-Housesitting provides a unique opportunity to meet other expats through your homeowners and their neighbours.
+Housesitting helped me by providing a unique opportunity to meet other expats through the homeowners and their neighbours.
 Network as much as you can and ask a ton of questions.
 We all want to help each other!
 Conversely, meet as many locals as you can.
 Make routines.
 Visit the same morning coffee shop to befriend the staff and other regulars.

 6. Chat them up about neighbourhood trends, economic issues and places where the locals shop.
 Housesitting helps create these routines – especially if you are walking a dog.